saliormoon/Cookbook/recipes/Administration/Authentication.md

 In order to make authentication work properly, you will need to create user accounts first.

-Then adjust ArangoDB's configuration and turn on authentication.
+Then adjust ArangoDB's configuration and turn on authentication (if it's off).

 ### Set up or adjust user accounts

-ArangoDB user accounts are valid per database.
-By default, there will only be a single database named `_system`, but may have created extra databases already.
+ArangoDB user accounts are valid throughout a server instance and users can be granted access to one or more databases.
+They are managed through the database named `_system`.

-To manage user accounts, connect with the ArangoShell to the ArangoDB host and the database you are currently concerned about (e.g. `_system`):
+To manage user accounts, connect with the ArangoShell to the ArangoDB host and the `_system` database:

 ```
 $ arangosh --server.endpoint tcp://127.0.0.1:8529 --server.database "_system"
 ```

 By default, arangosh will connect with a username `root` and an empty password.
-This will work if authentication is still turned off.
+This will work if authentication is turned off.

 When connected, you can create a new user account with the following command: